roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2247/Datasheet/README.md

 ##### GPS_PPS

-RAK2247 LPWAN Gateway Concentrator Module includes the GPS_PPS input for received packets time-stamped.
+RAK2247 WisLink-LoRa includes the GPS_PPS input for received packets time-stamped.

 ##### RESET

-RAK2247 LPWAN Gateway Concentrator Module includes the RESET active-high input signal to reset the radio operations as specified by the SX1301 Specification.
+RAK2247 WisLink-LoRa includes the RESET active-high input signal to reset the radio operations as specified by the SX1301 Specification.

 ##### LEDs